 The current First Vice-President of the European Commission has set his sights on Jean-Claude Juncker’s soon-to-be-vacated presidential chair, after getting the nod to be the Socialists’ Spitzenkandidat in November.

-Over the course of the election campaign, Timmermans has fronted a green agenda in order to try and win over voters, even jokingly (or mistakenly?) urging people to “go vote Green” during a TV debate on 29 April.
+Over the course of the election campaign, Timmermans has fronted a green agenda in order to try and win over voters, even jokingly urging people to “go vote green” during a TV debate on 29 April.

 “This is not a beauty contest.
 It’s about your future,” Timmermans said.